-This story is about what I learnt from experiencing shoulder dislocation.
+This story is about what I learnt from experiencing a dislocated shoulder.

-What is dislocated shoulder?
-It's when strong force pulls your arm so hard that the muscles around are partly torn off the bone.
-This creates space for the bone's head to locate outside of its normal position - the bone's unable to get back to its proper place.
+What is a dislocated shoulder?
+It's when a strong force pulls your arm so hard that the muscles around are partly torn off the bone.
+It creates space for the bone's head to locate outside of its normal position - the bone's unable to get back to its proper place.
 It's as scary as it sounds.

 Remember, every shoulder dislocation is different - type and range of damage to the tissue can vary.
 You must consult every advice with your physiotherapist before trying it on yourself.

-Before the injury I didn't even know such thing as shoulder dislocation existed!
-The Slovak first aider told me what happened to my shoulder and I certainly wasn't aware how serious it was.
+Before the injury, I didn't even know such a thing as shoulder dislocation existed!
+The Slovak first aider told me what happened to my shoulder and I indeed wasn't aware how serious it was.

 Therefore I want to share it with you, in case you need it.

-And looking over the Internet nowadays I see around mostly Aristotles preaching theories and trying to convince you, instead of trying to show you legitimate proof (maybe sometimes on purpose?).
+And looking over the Internet nowadays I see around mostly Aristotle preaching theories and trying to convince you, instead of trying to show you legitimate proof (maybe sometimes on purpose?).

 Let's move on.